adil-hussain-84/SwiftUI-experiments/App6/README.md

 In both techniques the Button calls into a function of a [MainActor][2] view model.

-In the first technique, the view model's function is declared as `nonisolated` and it takes on the responsibility of intantiating the [Task][3] that carries out the asynchronous work.
+In the first technique, the view model's function is declared as `nonisolated` and it takes on the responsibility of instantiating the [Task][3] that carries out the asynchronous work.

 In the second technique, the view model's function is declared as `async` and it is the Button which instantiates the [Task][3] that carries out the asynchronous work.